Qasim-Shaheen/Projects/README.md

 ## Description
 # What this programm does:

--calculates production for each month.
+-Calculates production for each month.
 -Checks if current stock is enough.

 The program prompts the user for: